 ANTHONY NAPOLI, one of the Guild’s three Local Representatives, came to the local from The New York Times in February 2006.
-He currently serves as the Local Representative for The New York Times, Amsterdam News, Hudson News, and Writers Guild.
+He currently serves as the Local Representative for The New York Times, Amsterdam News, Kaplan, Consumer Reports and Writers Guild.

 Prior to his job at the Local, Anthony served as the Grievance Chair of the Times unit for three years, was elected as the unit’s First Vice Chairperson and as an Executive Board member.